 To train your new puppy how to pee and poop on the real deal, or to offer any dog a bit of the outdoors inside the home, this solution is unlike any other as it uses real grass as the pad.
 Each box is delivered to your front door and contains a real sod mat with grass for your dog to eliminate onto.
 You can purchase a box in sizes mini, standard, or large, and the grass mat can be used inside the box it comes in (only recommended for the mini box), or placed onto the plastic mat holder of your choosing.
 Each mat absorbs liquids and odors as real grass will, and is a great option for dogs who may not be able to make it outside so easily.

 The best value-pack of puppy pads

 For anyone with a lot of puppies who are potty training for the first time, or with an incontinent dog in the home, buying pee pads in bulk can be a good option, for both economic reasons and convenience.
-These high-quality training pads are sold in two sizes—23 inches by 36 inches and 30 inches by 36 inches—and come in a 300-count box.
-They are built with an absorbent top layer to reduce tracking around the home and use polymer technology to help control messes and odors.
+These USA-made high-quality training pads measure 30 inches long and 23 inches wide and come in a 100-count box.
+They are built with a tear-resistant, highly-absorbent top layer that reduces splashes and tracking, and a poly backing to prevent leaks.

 The best odor-control puppy pads

 Aside from leaks, odor is one of the top concerns people have when keeping pee pads inside the home.
 These pads help reduce odors by attracting dogs to the pad to use the bathroom in the right spot.
 They are unscented, so they won't mask odors but eliminate them by preventing leaks with highly absorbent, five-layer construction, and a latex bottom layer that absolutely will not leak through onto the surface beneath it.
 As with any pad, you should replace them after they've been used, especially if they're heavily soiled with urine, which is common during housebreaking routines.